freak2810/ACM-Main-Page/README.md

 This is a website created for ACM MVSR Student Chapter.

+The CMS for this application could be found at [ACM Boo Boo](https://acm-boo-boo.sanity.studio/) (Restricted Access)

 ## Starting the Project Locally

 Make sure that you have [Node](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed in your system before you start the application.